Will Collar: Milton Keynes Dons

 On 30 June 2025, Collar signed for League Two club Milton Keynes Dons on a contract effective from 1 July 2025.
 He made his debut for the club on 2 August 2025, the opening day of the 2025–26 season, in a 0-0 home draw with Oldham Athletic.

+On 26 December 2026, Collar suffered a hamstring injury in a 1-0 home win over Swindon Town, which effectively ruled him out for the remainder of the season.
+Despite a frustrating first season, Collar went on to achieve a second-placed finish and promotion with the club to League One, having featured 22 times and scoring two goals.

+Burton Albion (loan)

+On 14 August 2026, Collar joined fellow League One club Burton Albion on a season-long loan deal.